9 Best Engineering Internships for High School Students

 Cost/Stipend: No cost. $16.20 stipend per hour

-Eligibility: Students who are high school sophomores, juniors, and seniors at the time of application are eligible.
-Juniors with experience programming computers or working with mechanical or electrical systems are encouraged to apply.
-Students applying must be enrolled in an Illinois high school, and be US citizens or have a permanent resident status.
+Eligibility: Students who are high school sophomores, juniors, and seniors at the time of application who are enrolled in an Illinois high school and are US citizens or permanent residents.

 Cost/Stipend: No cost to apply.
 The stipend will vary based on the internship role.